Return to Index

 The risk of type 2 diabetes is higher in children of African American, Asian American, Native American, and Pacific Islander descent.

 A blood test is done for screening and diagnosis.
-The most commonly used test is the fasting plasma glucose, a blood test done after a person has fasted for eight hours.
-A fasting plasma glucose (blood sugar) level of 126 milligrams per deciliter or greater on two separate occasions is diagnostic of diabetes.
-Other tests, like a hemoglobin A1c (HbA1c) test or a two-hour glucose tolerance test, can also be done to diagnose diabetes.
+The most commonly used test is the fasting plasma glucose, a blood test done after a person has fasted for 8 hours.
+A fasting plasma glucose (blood sugar) level of 126 milligrams per deciliter or greater on 2 separate occasions is diagnostic of diabetes.
+Other tests, like a hemoglobin A1c (HbA1c) test or a 2-hour glucose tolerance test, can also be done to screen for or diagnose diabetes.